 Experiential learning resources for the innovative educator

-I was heavily involved in the school travel program when I was teaching.
-I took students on a marine biology camping trip to the Florida Keys one year.
+I am heavily involved in the educational travel program at our school.
+I took students on a marine biology camping trip several years ago to the Florida Keys one year.
 A few months before the trip I began looking into campsites.
 Everything was booked and I panicked.

 I managed to find ONE campground that had an available site and booked it immediately.
 It was clear upon arrival why this campground was the only one with availability.
 In short, this campground was NOT teen-friendly.
-It was SO not teen-friendly that my colleague and I sat outside of our tents the entire night to ensure the safety of our students.
 Luckily, there was a last-minute cancellation at a nearby KOA, so we were able to stay there for the rest of our trip.

 This was an experience, yes.
 But was it a learning experience?
 I would argue that reflecting on the experience was where the learning came in.
-I looked back at it, processed it, picked it apart, and used it to do better for my students.
-There was learning through reflection.
+I looked back on it, processed it, picked it apart, and used it to do better by my students for future trips.
+There was learning by reflection.

 Reflection is an elemental characteristic of experiential learning, therefore, experiential learning activities are followed by reflection.
 Learners identify challenges faced in the experience, they note growth and progress, they identify their strengths throughout the experience and use those strengths as building blocks for future experiences, they determine next steps, and make goals for the future.

 My advice is to start making learning by reflection habitual in your classroom or homeschool.
 Below you'll find a few great ways to incorporate reflection to strengthen and reinforce learning.